wmayner/pyphi/docs/examples/emergence.rst

     >>> grouping[0]
     ((0, 1, 2), (3,))

-For the first macro-element, this grouping means that the element will be off if zero, one or two of its micro-elements are on, and will be on if all three micro-elements are on.
+For the first macro-element, this grouping means that the element will be OFF if zero, one or two of its micro-elements are ON, and will be ON if all three micro-elements are ON.

     >>> grouping[1]
     ((0,), (1,))

-For the second macro-element, the grouping means that the element will be off if its micro-element is off, and on if its micro-element is on.
+For the second macro-element, the grouping means that the element will be OFF if its micro-element is OFF, and ON if its micro-element is ON.

 One we have selected a partition and grouping for analysis, we can create a mapping between micro-states and macro-states: